RedTent/gettingdatacleaning/README.md

 # Getting and Cleaning Data Course Project - Coursera

 This repo was created for the Getting and Cleaning Data Course Project.
-It contains code to work with the "Human Activity Recognition Using Smartphones Data Set" [^ref] which can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+It contains code to work with the "Human Activity Recognition Using Smartphones Data Set" which can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones). (see also Citation below)

-[^ref]: *Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
-Vitoria-Gasteiz, Spain.
-Dec 2012*

 ## Description